 Sets the action to be executed by the filter-list.
 If one of the filter-items on the filter-list matches the contents of the packet being considered for filtering, the filter-list evaluates to this condition.
-Default is to include.
+Default is include.

-''' Filter 'filter-list-name' config>set-action ?

-exclude Set exclude the action for the list

-include Set include the action for the list

-tag Set tag the action for the list

-<tag-value> tag value

-Filter 'filter-list-name' config> '''

-include Action to be executed by the filter-list is include: if the packet coincides with a filter item, said packet is not dropped.

-exclude Action to be executed by the filter-list is exclude: if the packet coincides with a filter item, said packet is dropped.

-tag Action to be executed by the filter-list is tag: if the packet coincides with a filter item, a tag is assigned to the packet.

-tag-value Value between 1 and 64, for the tag to be assigned to a packet where the action to execute is tag.
+Filter 'filte er-list-name' con fig>set-action ? exclude Set exclude the action for the list include Set include the action for the list tag Set tag the acti on for the list <tag-< td="">-value>tag value</tag-<> -value> tag value Filter 'filte er-list-name' con fig> include Action to be executed by the filter-list is include : if the packet coincides with a filter item, said packet is not dropped. exclude Action to be executed by the filter-list is exclude : if the packet coincides with a fil- ter item, said packet is dropped. tag Action to be executed by the filter-list is tag : if the packet coincides with a filter item, a tag is assigned to the packet. tag-value Value between 1 and 64, for the tag to be assigned to a packet where the action to execute is tag .